Skip to main content

 Divorce

-It's also common to change your name after getting divorced.
-While the divorce process is often long, trying, and emotional, a name change can be worked into the existing process.
-A divorcing spouse can simply ask the court handling the divorce to have their name changed back to a former name during the proceedings.
-The court will generally grant this request and include it in the resulting divorce judgment.
+If you're a divorcing spouse, you can ask the court handling your divorce to change your name back to a former or "maiden" name during the proceedings.
+The court will generally grant this request and include the name change in the resulting divorce decree.

-• Current name;
+• Current name

-• Sought (proposed) name;
+• Sought (proposed) name

-• Residence information;
+• Residence information

-• State or county of birth; and
+• State or county of birth

-• Signature.
+• Signature

-You'll need someone to file an affidavit verifying the petition's information as true.
-And additional information might be required – ultimately the court must approve, and a judge may request additional information or ask you questions at the hearing.
-Illinois also requires a person seeking to change their name this way to publish notice in a local newspaper for three consecutive weeks.
-This helps ensure people know about a proposed name change.
+You'll need someone to file an affidavit verifying the petition's information.
+The state might need more information.
+Ultimately, the court must approve, and a judge may request more information or ask you questions at the hearing.

 Prohibited Name Changes

-There are some additional requirements for changing a child's name.
-Illinois does permit entire families to change their name in a single go – the petitioner, his or her spouse, and children.
-For minors who haven't reached the state's age of majority, the court will consider whether the name change is in the child's best interest.
-Individual petitions to change a child's name can also be filed by a parent or guardian.
-Here, too, the court will consider the best interest of the child, including the child's wishes, the parents' wishes, and other factors.
+There are some extra requirements for changing a child's name.
+Illinois permits entire families to change their names all at once — the petitioner, their spouse, and children.
+For minors who haven't reached the state's age of majority, the court will consider whether the name change is in the child's best interests.

-2. File the Appropriate Paperwork with Government Agencies
+File the Appropriate Paperwork With Government Agencies

-Get the Forms You Need in Illinois
+Get the Legal Help You Need in Illinois

 Was this helpful?